KKarmugil/SimpleYoutubeDownloader/README.md

 1) Install requirements

-2) starting main.py
+2) Starting main.py

-3) paste Url and Enter it will auto detect video or playlist and it will auto download videos in 720p
+3) Paste Url and Enter it will auto detect video or playlist and it will auto download videos in 720p

 ## Enter Url